-The Butler Institute of American Art was founded in 1919 by Joseph G. Butler, Jr., and dedicated as the country’s first museum devoted entirely to American art.
+The Butler Institute of American Art is celebrating its 100th anniversary in 2019!
+The museum was founded in 1919 by Joseph G. Butler, Jr., and dedicated as the country’s first museum devoted entirely to American art.
 The museum's collection totals over 20,000 pieces in all media, and spans four centuries of work.
 Constructed of Georgian marble in the Italian Renaissance Revival style, the original museum structure is a McKim, Mead and White architectural masterpiece listed on the National Register of Historic places.
 The museum’s Beecher Center is the first museum addition dedicated solely to new media and electronic art.
 The facility regularly displays works of art that utilize computers, holography, lasers and other digital media.
 The Bitonte Skywalk was built to connect the museum to the Butler North Education Center, the neighboring church structure where the Americana Collection is housed, art classes and programs are held, and performances are hosted.

 Throughout history, The Butler has remained free and open to the public.
 More than 100,000 people visit the Butler each year, and paintings from its collection have been loaned to museums throughout the world.
 With its distinguished history of nearly a century dedicated to preserving our nation’s cultural heritage, it is no wonder that the Butler Institute is known worldwide as “America’s Museum.”